FUNDING QUESTIONS & ANSWERS

 A. Yes, as they are funded.
 Several are in production right now, thanks to the financial support from our community.

-Q. How much money is PBS Reno losing?
+Q. How much money did PBS Reno lose?

-A. We have lost $1.3 million dollars which we expected for our FY26 budget year that begins October 1, 2025.
-We have also lost an estimated $1.3 million from the FY27 budget year which begins October 1, 2026.
-This is 17% of our annual $7.3 million operating budget.
+A. PBS Reno has lost $1.3 million that we had budgeted for FY26, which begins October 1, 2025.
+We have also lost an estimated $1.3 million from the FY27 budget year beginning October 1, 2026.
+Together, this represents 17% of our annual $7.3 million operating budget.

 Q. Will you have community events and screenings?